Juanpintoselso33/uruguay-electoral-map/README.md

 - Interactive map of Montevideo neighborhoods
 - Color-coded visualization of voting patterns
-- Ability to filter results by political lists
+- Ability to filter results by political lists and parties
 - Detailed tooltips showing vote counts per list and total votes
 - Responsive design for various screen sizes
+- Option to view results as absolute votes or percentages

 ## Technologies Used